alekseyzimin/masurca/README.md

 •	if error correction failed then remove the files named '??.cor.fa' and then run $/install_path/ MaSuRCA-X.X.X/bin/masurca config.txt and execute 'assemble.sh'

 # Assembly result.
-The final assembly files are under CA/10-gapclose and named 'genome.ctg.fasta' for the contig sequences and 'genome.scf.fasta' for the scaffold sequences.
+The final assembly scaffolds file is under CA/ or CA.mr...../ and named final.genome.scf.fasta.